 - Whether one project is particularly interesting or engaging for you.
 I believe that writing should, above all, be something that you enjoy and find fulfilling.
 It's fine to pick a project just because you love it not because it'll be your most profitable or "worthy" project in some way. - Whether one project could be finished within four to eight weeks if you have a lot of projects on your plate, it can be helpful to get one nearly-finished cleared completely (even if it's not necessarily your most interesting piece). - Whether one project would especially benefit from steady, consistent work.
-Novels, non-fiction books and blogs are all good options here particularly if you've lost momentum.
+Novels, non-fiction books and blogs are all good options here - particularly if you've lost momentum.
+Having some group support could help you get moving again.